djndl1/CSNotes/os/concepts/processes_threads.md

 4. initialization of a batch job.

 Technically, in all these cases, a new process is created by having an existing process execute a process creation syscall.
-In UNIX, the reason for two-step process creation is to allow the child to manipulate its file descriptors after the `fork` but before the `execve` in order to accomplish rediction of `stdin`, `stdout` and `stderr`.
+In UNIX, the reason for two-step process creation is to allow the child to manipulate its file descriptors after the `fork` but before the `execve` in order to accomplish redirection of `stdin`, `stdout` and `stderr`.

 A process terminates usually due to: